MBKwiatkowska/live_translator-dev/readme.md

 pip install -r requirements.txt
 4. Podmien klucz openai w env
 5. Uruchom skrypt main.py

+.env variables to be used:
+1. INPUT_DEVICE_INDEX - index of the microphone you want to use.
+By default 1
+2. AUDIO_MODEL - model you want to use.
+By default openai.
+   You can also use openai/whisper-tiny.en that will run whisper locally.

 python main.py
 bazuje o pliki z folderu  translator_app -  whisper do transkrypcji + translacji (lub )